drshahizan/HPDP/2425/assignment/ass2.md

 1. Identify challenges and limitations in traditional big data processing.
 2. Apply strategies to manage and analyze large datasets efficiently.
 3. Compare performance between traditional and optimized methods.
-4. Collaborate using GitHub and document work in Markdown and Jupyter Notebooks.

 ## 📝 Assignment Tasks